Friday, December 11, 2009

 3. You post the interview somewhere, and link back to this post.

-4. Then you also post these rules and offer to interview someone else
+4. Then you also post these rules and offer to interview someone else.

 It's true I love to travel, but in the same way I love to go backpacking or have marital relations - I successfully feel love for it far more frequently than am actually successful at it.
 I haven't been back in Asia for 25 years.
 That's what I consider traveling.
 It may be awhile again to pick up where we left off, to be honest.
 Mexico's a 4 hour drive.
 I went to Amsterdam for 10 days.
 Those don't really count.
 What would count would be to fly to Chennai, visit Kodai Kanal, and a week later train it north to Agra, Veranasi, and Delhi.
-A quick email to our parents, and train west to Rajesthan - Jaipur,
+A quick email to our parents, and train west to Rajesthan - Jaipur, Jaisalmer, Jodhpur.
+Then fly to Kathmandu for a week, and do some trekking - like Solo Kumbu, where you went.
+Kala Pattar.
+The last week we'd stay in a house boat in Kashmir, somewhere relatively safe.
+That's a good solid "week" or so.
+Kids might wonder where we are, but relatives have them, you say?

 If they're so delighted, they can keep it up for a month or two.
 They got used to it, right?
 I'm kidding, grandparents reading this.
 We'd be back in 3 weeks.